 Asexual reproduction is a form of reproduction in which a single parent produces a new offspring.
 The new individuals developed are genetically and physically similar to one another, implying that they are clones of their parents.

-(i) Vegetative propagation: In this asexual reproduction, new plants are produced from roots, stems, leaves and buds of individual plant.
-Examples: Stem cutting in champa, eye growth in potatoes, bud in case of bryophyllum etc.
+In this asexual reproduction, new plants are produced from roots, stems, leaves and buds of the individual plant.

-(ii) Budding: The bud is a small projection which gradually grows and gets detached from the parent cell and forms a new yeast cell.
+The bud is a small projection which gradually grows and gets detached from the parent cell and forms a new yeast cell.
 The new yeast cell grows, matures and produces more yeast cells.
-Example: Yeast.

-(iii) Fragmentation: In this mode of reproduction, the growth and multiplication is done by rapidly breaking down into two or more fragments.
-Each piece grows into new individuals when water and nutrients are available.
-Example: Algae
+In this mode of reproduction, the growth and multiplication are done by rapidly breaking down into two or more fragments.
+Each fragment grows into new individuals when water and nutrients are available.

-(iv) Spore Formation: This reproduction is done by spores which under favourable conditions germinates and develops into a new individual.
-Examples: Moss and ferns.
+This reproduction is done by spores which under favourable conditions germinates and develops into a new individual.

 Examples – Fungi like Rhizopus, Mucor, etc.